nandhinigurumoorthyy/MonfoDB-Task/README.md

 Key features:
 - **Query Language Support**: Write MongoDB queries in a JavaScript-like syntax.
 - **Administrative Commands**: Manage databases, collections, and server settings.
-- **Integration with Scripts**: Automate repetitive tasks using JavaScript.

 ### MongoDB Compass (Version 1.45.0)
 MongoDB Compass is a GUI tool for managing and interacting with MongoDB.
 Version 1.45.0 introduces enhanced features for ease of use and performance.
 It is ideal for visualizing data and debugging queries.